top of page

 • A Memorial Garden located between the original and current site

-• FREE History walking tours on the original site and also showcasing the older buildings on the current site from a safe and legal distance.
+• FREE History walking tours on the original site, and showcasing the older buildings on the current site from a safe, legal distance.

-• Each Cemetery Site is to have a form of identification and honour, as remains may still be located
+• Each Cemetery Site is to have a form of identification and honour, as remains may still be present.

-In 2016, I was awarded the City of Ipswich Medallion in recognition of the valuable contribution I made over time to the Ipswich community.
-In 2019, I received the Queensland Emergency Service Volunteer Pin from the Queensland Government and assisted with its design on the Emergency Volunteer Advisory Forum.
+In 2016, Shane was awarded the City of Ipswich Medallion in recognition of my valuable contributions to the Ipswich community.
+In 2019, Shanereceived the Queensland Emergency Service Volunteer Pin from the Queensland Government and assisted with its design on the Emergency Volunteer Advisory Forum.
 Certificate of Appreciation for 5 years of loyal and valued service to the community through Marine Rescue Brisbane as a radio and rescue crew member.
-Former QLD/NT Division committee member and member of the Australasian Institute of Emergency Services (AIES)
+Former QLD/NT Division committee member and member of the Australasian Institute of Emergency Services (AIES) and Australian Radio Communications Industry Association (ARCIA), and currently serving on the Eastern Suburbs Rugby League Past Players and Officials Association as assistant secretary.

 279071098_10161610818026521_9190161529545652564_n.jpg